0x48piraj/MusFi/README.md

 > Finalists in each category receive an Amazon gift card worth US $50 in their local currency, and their projects will be featured on IEEE Transmitter.
 The grand-prize winner will receive a $500 Amazon gift card and an hour-long mentoring session with an IEEE member.

+**What intrigued me the most !**

+> **This is your opportunity to show the world the work that has been keeping you up at night.
+So, if you are tirelessly tinkering with a tech project that solves complex problems and has applications to benefit society, and want to win great prizes, we want to hear from you.**

 ## Demonstration :